Skip to main content

 Abstract

 Herbert U. Fielding (born 1923), an African American, was a South Carolina Congressman and Senator.
 Fielding has also led the family business, the Fielding Home for Funerals in Charleston, South Carolina.
-The collection documents Herbert U. Fielding's professional activities and political career from 1960 to 1992, with some material extending to 2006.
+The collection documents Herbert U. Fielding's early life as well as his professional activities and political career from 1960 to 1992, with some material extending to 2014.
 Materials include professional and constituent correspondence, speeches, campaign materials, bills and resolutions, newspaper clippings, and other materials.
 Major topics include the founding of the Political Action Committee of Charleston County, South Carolina; federal revenue sharing; South Carolina race relations and politics, including the representation of African Americans in politics and professional organizations; and the racial reapportionment of South Carolina District 6, including Fielding's exploratory committee and primary campaign materials.

 Collection Arrangement